dvdgeroconnell/pands-project/README.md

 ## Running the Program

 Clone the GitHub repository using the link in the **Purpose of this Repository** section above [Purpose of this Repository](#Purpose-of-this-Repository).
+Execute the program by typing *"python analysis.py"*.
+This results in the menu being presented.
+The menu options and their outputs are described in the [Menu Options](#Program-Menu-Options) section.

 # Analysis